-The Council is responsible for ensuring that its business is conducted in accordance with the law, and proper standards, that public money is safeguarded and properly accounted for.
-The Council also has a duty under the Local Government Act 1999 to make arrangements that ensure, secure and continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness.
+City of Doncaster Council is responsible for ensuring that its business is conducted in accordance with the law, and proper standards, that public money is safeguarded and properly accounted for.
+The Council also has a duty under the Local Government Act 1999 to make arrangements that ensure, secure and continue improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness.